qbead/qbeadWebsite/content/book/rotation.md

 This is easier to describe using a visual:

-![Here you can see how both polar and cartesian coordinates can be used to describe a point's location.
+![The same point can be described using cartesian coordinates (left image) and polar coordinates (right plot).
-](/images/polar_xy.jpg)
+](/images/rotation_polarCoordinates.png)

 It sometimes is important to switch from Cartesian to polar coordiantes or in the reverse from polar to Cartesian coordinates. $x$, $r$, and $\theta$ are related to each other using the cosine function, which relates $\theta$ to the ratio between $x$ and $r$ ($cos(\theta) = x/r$).
 The sine function ($sin(\theta) = y/r$) relates $/theta$ to the ratio between $y$ and $r$.